 to more diseases, aging, sickness and destruction of our physical well-being

 than any other factor in personal health.
-Preventing and Healing Animal

-Cancer, arthritis, and other disease; improving temperament and behavioural
+Prevent and heal animal cancer, arthritis, and other disease; improving temperament and behavioural

 problems, digestive disorders, skin disorders, bone and joint disorders